Lines On The Water

 So what can anglers do to help protect our fish stocks and care for the fish we catch ?

-4. Consider not targeting species such as Salmon and trout when the water temperature is over 19 degrees or large barbel, and pike when the water temperature is over 21 degrees, particularly on slow moving, poorly oxygenated waters.
-On faster, better oxygenated rivers, then water temperatures of 23 degrees or over consistently are the danger point.
+- Consider not targeting species such as Salmon and trout when the water temperature is over 19 degrees or large barbel, and pike when the water temperature is over 21 degrees, particularly on slow moving, poorly oxygenated waters.
+On faster, better oxygenated rivers, and large deep lakes and lochs then slightly higher temperatures (one or two degrees) may be acceptable but please err on the side of caution.

 Useful links: